EJM143/JavaAlternativeLanguage/JavaReport.md

 ## Questions
 **What company (oem) has the highest average weight of the phone body?**

+  - HP has the highest average weight of the phone body 4536 grams.

 **Was there any phones that were announced in one year and released in another?
 What are they?
 Give me the oem and models.**

+  - There is no phone that were announced and realeased in different year.

 **How many phones have only one feature sensor?**

+  - There are 432 phones with one feature sensor.

 **What year had the most phones launched in the 2000s?**

+  - 2004 has the most phones launched in the 2000s with 109 phones.

 ## Output